 Only £2.50 per person!
 This includes entry to the building and a full-colour Souvenir Programme containing the bus timetable and vehicle

 allocation, a map of the area, and lots of other interesting information.
 (Children under 11 get in free with a paying adult).

 HOW DO I GET A SOUVENIR PROGRAMME?

 You can buy them on the day at the Museum, or from any bus conductor.
-If you want to order yours in advance to help you plan your day,
+Sorry, it's now too late to order your copy in advance, but our

 CAN I BRING A BUS?